starfishpatkhoo/ytcp/README.md

 For an **OBS Source**:

-1. Create a new source » Browser
+1. Create a new source » `Browser`
-1. Call it YTCP Player (or whatever you like)
+1. Call it `YTCP Player` (or whatever you like)
 1. In the properties:

 -   URL: https://starfishpatkhoo.github.io/ytcp/player.html
--   Width: 1920
+-   Width: `1920`
--   Height: 1080
+-   Height: `1080`
--   Use Custom Frame Rate: No
+-   Use Custom Frame Rate: `No`
--   Control Audio from OBS: Yes
+-   Control Audio from OBS: `Yes`
--   Shutdown Source When Not Visible: No
+-   Shutdown Source When Not Visible: `No`
--   Refresh Browser When Scene Becomes Active: No
+-   Refresh Browser When Scene Becomes Active: `No`

 ### Step 2: Choose Player options

-1. In OBS, right click on the source you just created and select Interact.
+1. In OBS, right click on the source you just created and select `Interact`.
 1. Choose Player options:

 -   Captions: Choose None for no captions, or one of the languages.
 If no such language/caption exists for that video, no captions will be shown.
 -   Annotations: Check if Annotations should be displayed or not.

-3. Click Load Player
+3. Click `Load Player`

 ### Step 3: Open the Controller in a new Window/Tab/Dock Panel